tdyer/ruby-basics/README.md

 ## You Do
 * Look up the Ruby classes for the above data types, Fixnum, Float, Boolean and String.
-* Learn a new method for each of these and explain it to your neighbor.
+* Learn a new method for each of these classes and use it in a program run on the command line.
-* Read about one of the to_<something> methods and explain it to another student.
+* Create and run a program to display you first name 3 times.

 ## Variables
 Variables are pointers, i.e. references, to objects.
 The objects we're going to reference here are just Sting objects.
 But variables can reference any class of object.